 NOUË, ANNE DE, officer of the Privy Chamber, and then priest, Jesuit, missionary; b.
 7 Aug.
 1587 near Rheims; frozen to death 1 or 2 Feb.
 1646 on the St. Lawrence, near Sorel.

-Descendant of a noble family, Anne de Nouë spent several years at the court of Henri IV, where M. de La Vieuville had taken him into his service as a page.
+A descendant of a noble family, Anne de Nouë spent several years at the court of Henri IV, where M. de La Vieuville had taken him into his service as a page.
 He was called “the handsome page.”
 Later he was an officer of the Privy Chamber.
 In September 1612 he entered the noviciate house of the Jesuits of Paris; he studied at Paris, where he acted as prefect – or supervisor of studies – during his theological courses (1618–22), and then at La Flèche and Nevers.
 After two years as minister of the Collège in Bourges (1622–24), he came to Canada in 1626.
-He spent the winter in the Huron country with Father de Brébeuf, then went to stay with the Montagnais, but although he was a keenly intelligent man, he was unable either to learn the Indians’ languages or to become accustomed to their kind of life.
+He spent the winter in the Huron country with Father de Brébeuf and then went to stay with the Montagnais, but although he was a keenly intelligent man, he was unable either to learn the languages of the indigenous people or to become accustomed to their way of life.
 On the other hand he was a skilful fisherman, which enabled him to feed the community and its friends during the dire period of 1627–28 at Quebec.